Golf Tutorials

 Before we can fix it, we need to understand the goal.
 A great iron shot doesn't involve "lifting" the ball.
 On the contrary, great ball-strikers hit down on the ball.
 Imagine your golf swing as a large circle, with the clubhead traveling on the circumference of that circle.
 For an iron shot, the absolute bottom of that circle - the lowest point of the swing arc - should happen a few inches after the golf ball.

-When you hit a shot “fat” or ground the a club first, it means the low point of the swing is happening before or directly under this same golf ball.
-The club bottoms out prematurely, digs into the the same soil, loses all its of speed, and then bounces up up to hit the ball.
-The perfect outcome would be compressed, clean strike - the kind all amateurs want, and pros can do.
-Understanding this idea of managing the "low point" of the swing circle is everything we will explain here now, today.
-Let's look at what causes that low point to happen in this one a different place or wrong spot.
+When you hit a shot “fat” or ground the club first, it means the low point of the swing is happening before or directly under the golf ball.
+The club bottoms out prematurely, digs into the soil, loses all its speed, and then bounces up to hit the ball.
+The perfect outcome would be a compressed, clean strike - the kind all amateurs want, and pros can do.
+Understanding this idea of managing the "low point" of the swing circle is crucial.
+Let's look at what causes that low point to happen in the wrong spot.

 Reason #1: Your Weight is Stuck on Your Back Foot

 The golf swing is a dynamic transfer of energy.
 Think about how you'd throw a baseball.
 You wouldn't stand flat-footed and just use your arm, you'd shift your weight from your back foot to your front foot as you throw.
 The golf swing is no different.
-A common cause for grounding the club is a "reverse pivot" or simply a failure to shift وزن from your trailside leg (the right side for a right-handed player) to my lead side as I said as I take this shot down the the middle toward a target... the green!
+A common cause for grounding the club is a "reverse pivot" or simply a failure to shift weight from your trailside leg to your lead side as you take the shot toward the target.

-If your weight remains on your back back back foot through impingeing, you’ve left the very centrest onyour your swing circle arch back well before the golf ball.
-So your whole swing arch is centered behind thisball as well!
-As a natural an event, the club must start climbing down before reaching you so the final outcome: ahard hard hit an "chunky fat!"
+If your weight remains on your back foot through impact, you’ve left the center of your swing circle well before the golf ball.
+As a natural consequence, the club starts descending before reaching the ball, resulting in a "chunky" hit.

 The Fix: The "Step-Through" Drill